Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Introduction

-The advantages of this new video context learning mechanism are four-fold. \textbf{(1)} The proposed CFFM technique can learn a unified representation of \textit{static contexts} and \textit{motional contexts}, both of which are of vital importance for VSS. \textbf{(2)} The CFFM technique can be added on top of frame feature extraction backbones to generate powerful video contextual features, with low complexity and limited computational cost. \textbf{(3)} Without bells and whistles, we achieve state-of-the-art results for VSS on standard benchmarks by using the CFFM module. \textbf{(4)} The CFFM technique has the potential to be extended to improve other video recognition tasks that need powerful video contexts.
+To summarize, this paper studies local and global temporal contexts for VSS, with the following contributions: \begin{itemize} \itemsep0em \item To learn the \textit{local temporal contexts} of videos, we propose CFFM technique to learn a unified representation of \textit{static contexts} and \textit{motional contexts} among neighboring video frames, both of which are of vital importance for VSS. \item To learn the \textit{global temporal contexts} of videos, we propose a global temporal context mining module to explicitly incorporate contextual information from the whole video to the target frame. \item Without bells and whistles, we achieve state-of-the-art results for VSS on standard benchmarks by using the CFFM technique.
+With the global temporal contexts incorporated, CFFM++ further boosts the performance of VSS. \end{itemize}

+We build this paper upon our recent conference paper~\cite{sun2022coarse} and significantly extend it in various ways.
+First, we propose an extension method CFFM++ (\figref{fig:framework_exten}) based on the original framework (CFFM) to exploit \textit{global temporal contexts} from the whole video, further boosting the segmentation performance while introducing only limited computation.
+Second, we provide more in-depth discussions on motivations, related works, and implementation (\secref{sec:introduction}, \secref{sec:gtc}, and \secref{sec:experi}).
+Third, we conduct more ablation studies to thoroughly examine each key component of the proposed method, on top of which we provide more insights (\secref{sec:experi}).
+Fourth, extensive experiments on two challenging datasets are performed to demonstrate the effectiveness of learning global temporal contexts (\secref{sec:experi}).
+Last but not least, we provide more visual results (\figref{fig:qual}) to better show the advantages of CFFM and CFFM++.